Implementation of Immersed Boundaries via Volume Penalization in the Industrial Aeronautical Computational Fluid Dynamics Solver CODA: Preprocessing and Postprocessing

 \subsubsection{Background Mesh Generation}

-The preprocessing tool has two ways for generating the initial background mesh: the first way consists in creating a new Cartesian mesh from scratch, and the second way consists in importing a mesh generated by the software GMSH (strictly speaking, the preprocessing tool is not generating a mesh but importing an already generated one by an external tool).
-The preprocessing tool is only capable of handling meshes made of hexahedral elements.
+We have developed a preprocessing tool to create meshes made of hexahedral elements.
+The preprocessing tool has two ways for generating the initial background mesh: the first way consists in creating a new Cartesian mesh from scratch, and the second way consists in importing a mesh generated by the software GMSH \cite{geuzaine2009a} (strictly speaking, the preprocessing tool is not generating a mesh but importing an already generated one by an external tool).
+Our preprocessing tool is only currently capable of handling meshes made of hexahedral elements.
 Next, we will describe the tasks the preprocessing tool does for constructing an unstructured and adaptively refined Cartesian mesh.